On an average winter day in Whistler, the best-known Blues in town are ski runs.

 "We've had a really good time," said veteran defenceman Wade Redden after Friday's morning skate.
 "We had a chance to go out the other night as a team and spent a day touring the Village and stuff, it was a lot of fun.

 "To come away like this as a team - it's been such a busy year that it's great to have a little down time, relax and get recharged.
 Looking at the last month and a bit, it's going to be playoff-type hockey, so we've gotta be ready to roll."

-The Blues were in Vancouver to face the Canucks on Tuesday (March 19) at Rogers Arena and had their first of two Whistler practices on Wednesday afternoon (March 20).
+The Blues were in Vancouver to face the Canucks last Tuesday (March 19) at Rogers Arena and had their first of two Whistler practices on March 20.
 With local kids on their spring break, dozens came out to watch the Central Division squad while hoping to grab autographs, mementos or photos with the players.

 "With an NHL team coming into (town), for me that would have been a huge thrill as a kid, so I'm sure they're having fun with it, getting a chance to see these guys up close," said Redden.